Home

 BA (Vind), MA (Western), PhD (McMaster)

-Mike Bennett’s research explores the areas of overlap between philosophy and evolutionary science, the relationships between truth, language, and therapy in classical Athens and postwar Paris, and the use and abuse of the history of philosophy.
-He is the author of Deleuze and Ancient Greek Physics: The Image of Nature (Bloomsbury 2017) and co-editor of the interdisciplinary collection Deleuze and Evolutionary Theory (Edinburgh University Press 2019).
+Mike Bennett’s research explores the areas of overlap between philosophy and evolutionary science, the relationships between truth, language and therapy in classical Athens and postwar Paris, and the use and abuse of the history of philosophy.
+He is the author of Deleuze and Ancient Greek Physics: The Image of Nature (Bloomsbury 2017), co-editor of the interdisciplinary collection Deleuze and Evolutionary Theory (Edinburgh University Press 2019), and his current project critically examines the prestige of the Roman poet Lucretius in “new materialist” theory.

-Since earning his PhD in Philosophy from McMaster University in 2014, Dr. Bennett has taught at King’s in various positions, including as a Faculty Fellow and Senior Fellow in the Foundation Year Program and an Assistant Professor (LTA) in Contemporary Studies.
-Having previously taught single courses for the History of Science and Technology, he joined the program full-time in 2021.
+Since earning his PhD in Philosophy from McMaster University in 2014, Dr. Bennett has taught at King’s in various positions, including as a Faculty Fellow and Senior Fellow in the Foundation Year Program and an Assistant Professor (LTA) in Contemporary Studies and the History of Science and Technology.

 • “Habermas’s Interpretation of Arendt in The Future of Human Nature: Communicative Reason, Power, and Natality,” Philosophy Today, vol. 65, no. 3, Summer 2021.